Doc Edgerton

 Harold Eugene "Doc" Edgerton (April 6, 1903 – January 4, 1990), also known as Papa Flash, was an American scientist and researcher, a professor of electrical engineering at the Massachusetts Institute of Technology.
 He is largely credited with transforming the stroboscope from an obscure laboratory instrument into a common device.
-He also was deeply involved with the development of sonar and deep-sea photography, and his equipment was used by Jacques Cousteau in searches for shipwrecks and even the Loch Ness Monster.
+He also was deeply involved with the development of sonar and deep-sea photography, and his equipment was used in collaboration with Jacques Cousteau in searches for shipwrecks and even the Loch Ness Monster.

 Biography

 Early years

 Edgerton was born in Fremont, Nebraska, on April 6, 1903, the son of Mary Nettie Coe and Frank Eugene Edgerton, a descendant of Samuel Edgerton, the son of Richard Edgerton, one of the founders of Norwich, Connecticut, and Alice Ripley, a great-granddaughter of Governor William Bradford (1590–1657) of the Plymouth Colony and a passenger on the Mayflower.
 His father was a lawyer, journalist, author and orator and served as the assistant attorney general of Nebraska from 1911 to 1915.
 Edgerton grew up in Aurora, Nebraska.
-He also spent some of his childhood years in Washington, D.C., and Lincoln, Nebraska.
+He also spent some of his childhood years in Washington, DC, and Lincoln, Nebraska.

 Education

-In 1925 Edgerton received a bachelor's degree in electrical engineering from the University of Nebraska-Lincoln where he became a member of Acacia fraternity.
+In 1925 Edgerton received a bachelor's degree in electrical engineering from the University of Nebraska where he became a member of Acacia fraternity.
 He earned an SM in electrical engineering from MIT in 1927.
-Edgerton used stroboscopes to study synchronous motors for his Sc.D. thesis in electrical engineering at MIT, awarded in 1931.
+Edgerton used stroboscopes to study synchronous motors for his ScD thesis in electrical engineering at MIT, awarded in 1931.
 He credited Charles Stark Draper with inspiring him to photograph everyday objects using electronic flash; the first was a stream of water from a faucet.

 In 1936 Edgerton visited hummingbird expert May Rogers Webster.
 He was able to illustrate with her help that it was possible to take photographs of the birds beating their wings 60 times a second using an exposure of one hundred thousandth of a second.
 A picture of her with the birds flying around her appeared in National Geographic.